Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

 - Implementation of adjustments to academic deadlines, course schedules, etc.

-At the discretion of the Title IX Coordinator, certain long-term support or measures may also be provided to the parties even if no policy violation is found.
+l.
+At the discretion of the Title IX Coordinator, certain long-term support or measures may also be provided to the Parties even if no policy violation is found.

-All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-maker(s) (including the Appeal Decision-maker/Panel).
+a.
+All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final decision-maker(s), (including the appeal decision-maker/Panel).

-Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from the University and may be noted on a student’s official transcript.
+b.
+Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or dismissal in employment from the University and may be noted on a student’s official transcript.

-1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation;
+a.
+Each Sexual Harassment investigation including any determination of responsibility and any audio or audiovisual recording or transcript required under federal regulation;

-3. Any remedies provided to the Complainant designed to restore or preserve equal access to the University’s education program or activity;
+c.
+Any Remedies provided to the Complainant designed to restore or preserve equal access to the University’s Educational Program or Activities;

-6. All materials used to train Title IX Coordinators, Investigators, Decision-makers, and any person who facilitates an Informal Resolution process.
-The university will make these training materials publicly available on the university’s website.; and
+f.
+Any materials used to train the Title IX Coordinator, Investigators, decision-makers, and any person who facilitates an informal resolution process.
+The University will make these training materials publicly available on the University’s website.; and

-7. Any actions, including any Support Measures, taken in response to a report or Formal Complaint of sexual harassment, including:
+g.
+Any actions, including any Support Measures, taken in response to a report or formal complaint of Sexual Harassment, including:

-- Any measures designed to restore or preserve equal access to the university’s education program or activity; and
+- Any measures designed to restore or preserve equal access to the University’s Educational Program or Activities

 U.S. Department of Education